lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 A list of projects ideas.
 Each with a short sentence describing it.
+Please also note that not every project we suggest here will take you all summer.
+Some will be short (eg TNG format) and with others you might only be able to implement parts (eg dask backend).

 # Implement a general dimension reduction algorithm